Spectral functions of the strongly interacting 3D Fermi gas: Validation

 as a function of momentum in Fig.~\ref{fig:int_error} to highlight that this level of agreement is global and no larger differences occur at higher momenta.

-We emphasize, that although the Matsubara formalism contains less information than the method developed here, the comparison is even more critical than the previous inspection of the asymptotics.
+We emphasize, that although at finite numerical precision, the Matsubara formalism contains less information than the method developed here, the comparison is even more critical than the previous inspection of the asymptotics.
 This is because the comparison is sensitive to local quantities, like the linewidth or energy of the interacting fermions.
+At the precision of the numerical Matsubara calculation used in the benchmark, around 5\% of the right-singular vectors of the generalized Laplace transform can be tested.
+Broadly speaking, the comparison in imaginary times, therefore, tests a finite fraction of the entire information encoded in the spectrum as opposed to the single pieces of information validated by the asymptotics.